Alfred Munnings: Later career

 Munnings was elected president of the Royal Academy of Arts in 1944.
 He was made a Knight Bachelor in July of the same year, and was appointed a Knight Commander of the Royal Victorian Order in the 1947 New Year Honours.
 His presidency is best known for the valedictory speech he gave in 1949, in which he attacked modernism.
 The broadcast was heard by millions of listeners to BBC radio.
 An evidently inebriated Munnings claimed that the work of Cézanne, Matisse, and Picasso had corrupted art.
 He recalled that Winston Churchill had once said to him, "Alfred, if you met Picasso coming down the street would you join with me in kicking his ... something something?" to which Munnings said he replied, "Yes Sir, I would".

-In 1950, Munnings, got hold of some of Stanley Spencer's Scrapbook Drawings and initiated a police prosecution against him for obscenity.
+In 1950, Munnings, through a ruse, got hold of some of Stanley Spencer's Scrapbook Drawings and initiated an unsuccessful police prosecution against him for obscenity.
+Sir Gerald Kelly, Munnings' successor as president of the Royal Academy, intervened with the police on Spencer's behalf.